 Smith grew up in Cleveland, Ohio, and attended the University of Notre Dame on a football scholarship.
 He played four years of football as a defensive end for the Irish and was a member of the 1973 Associated Press national championship team.

-Smith is active in the Columbus community and is a member of the board of the YMCA of Central Ohio, the Boys and Girls Club of Greater Columbus, the Columbus Sports Commission and the governing board of trustees of the Lincoln Theater Association.
-He also is active with the Bell Center for African-American males on Ohio State's campus, where he sponsors a mentoring program called Team Smith.
+Smith is active in the Columbus community.
+He is a member of the Columbus Sports Commission and the governing board of trustees of the Lincoln Theater Association.
+In June of 2016, he was named a trustee of the Board of the Columbus Museum of Art.
+In addition, Smith and his wife, Sheila, support numerous community charities.
+On campus, Smith is active with the Bell Center for African-American males, where for 10 years he has sponsored a mentoring program.

-Gene and his wife, Sheila, have four children: Matt, Nicole, Lindsey and Summer, and five grandchildren: Marshall, Steele, Addison, Grayson and Tyson.
+Gene and Sheila have four children: Matt, Nicole, Lindsey and Summer, and seven grandchildren: Marshall, Steele, Addison, Grayson, Tyson, Elijah and Maya.